-As a clinician, I work primarily out of a "strengths-based" perspective which means that when we talk about the things you want to change in your life, I'm not only considering what you struggle with but also all the things that you're great at.
+As a clinician, I work primarily out of a "strengths-based" perspective which means that when we explore challenging situations, I'm considering all the things that you're great at along with what you might struggle with.
 In my experience, we all have skills and tools that we might not be aware of and part of my role is to uncover them with you.
 In some cases, we might also want to add to your toolkit to give you more options to deal with life's challenges.
 In the past, I've helped clients work through depression, anxiety, grief and loss, life transitions, communication skills, and trauma

 I would describe the tools that I've collected for clients to use as "eclectic" which is to say that I gather them up and present the tools that I think might fit with how someone sees and relates with the world around them.
 In my work, I pull tools and techniques from mindfulness-based practices, cognitive behavioural therapy, dialectical behaviour therapy, and psychodynamic therapy.

 As a Registered Clinical Social Worker, I am also authorized by the BC College of Social Workers to "assess, diagnose and treat mental disorders based on the DSM (Diagnostic and Statistical Manual of Mental Disorders)."

 My current fees are:

 individual, 1-hour session: $145

 I am able to currently offer services virtually and over the phone.

 I have limited in-person availability.
 Please contact me for further details.

 All fees must be paid on the day of the session.